Alcohol Use Disorder — Co-Occurring Conditions

 Integrated vs. Sequential Treatment

-The historical approach to AUD with co-occurring conditions — "stabilize one condition first, then address the other" — is increasingly challenged by the evidence, though the corpus does not contain direct RCT comparisons of integrated versus sequential treatment.
+The historical clinical model — "stabilize one condition, then treat the other" — is increasingly challenged by evidence, though the corpus does not contain a definitive RCT comparing integrated versus sequential treatment across all comorbidity types.

 A Note for Patients and Families

-If you or someone you love has AUD alongside depression, anxiety, PTSD, liver disease, or other health conditions, the most important thing to understand is this: these conditions are connected, not separate.
-Treating only one while ignoring the others is like bailing water from a boat without plugging the hole.
+If you or someone you love has AUD alongside depression, liver disease, anxiety, PTSD, or another condition, the most important thing to understand is this: these conditions are connected, not separate.
+Treating only one while ignoring the others is unlikely to work.
+The evidence shows that people with AUD and co-occurring conditions can and do recover — but recovery is more likely when all of the conditions are addressed together, by a team that understands how they interact.

 Verified References